Whitespell/slate/source/index.md

 ]
 ```

-*Requires authentication as the user.* This endpoint adds the content with the given contentId to the user's MyWorkouts.
+*Requires authentication as the user.* This endpoint adds the content with the given contentId to the user's SavedContent.

 ### HTTP Request